 The bigger your targeted audience, the bigger your clout, and the more money you can charge for sponsored posts.

 There are lots more ways to make money with your blog.
 In fact, once your blog is up and has a following, you will have advertisers sending you multiple emails on a daily basis and offering you money for a review of their business, to place ads, for a link, and much more.
 I get anywhere from 3-6 of these kinds of emails on a daily basis.

 To summarize, here are the 6-steps you need to take to start a blog:

 Step 1: Choose your niche.
-Write about a topic that is practical and which you are passionate about.
+Write about a topic that is practical and that you are passionate about.

-Step 3: Choose a great web host that is fast and offers good support (I recommend Bluehost and you can start at $3.95/month here).
+Step 3: Choose a great web host that is fast and offers good support (I recommend Bluehost, and you can start at $5.25/month here).